Alejogb1/job-board/blog-data/how-do-i-use-a-lime-text-explainer-for-a-model-with-preprocessed-input.md

 id: "how-do-i-use-a-lime-text-explainer-for-a-model-with-preprocessed-input"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 I recall facing a similar challenge back when I was working on a sentiment analysis project for a customer review system.
-We’d meticulously crafted our preprocessing pipeline – tokenization, stop-word removal, lemmatization, the whole nine yards – and then, like you’re experiencing, the LIME explainer seemed to be working with the *original*, unprocessed text.
-It’s understandably frustrating because you want explanations reflecting the data your *model* actually sees, not the raw human-readable input.
+We’d meticulously crafted our preprocessing pipeline – tokenization, stop-word removal, lemmatization, the whole nine yards – and then, like you’re experiencing, the LIME explainer seemed to be working with the _original_, unprocessed text.
+It’s understandably frustrating because you want explanations reflecting the data your _model_ actually sees, not the raw human-readable input.

-So, fundamentally, the issue isn't that LIME is incapable of handling preprocessed text; it’s that we need to tailor its *explanation process* to align with our model’s input requirements.
+So, fundamentally, the issue isn't that LIME is incapable of handling preprocessed text; it’s that we need to tailor its _explanation process_ to align with our model’s input requirements.
 LIME, by default, perturbs the input text directly (by making small changes), and then observes how these changes affect the model’s output.
 If your model operates on, say, a sequence of numerical token IDs instead of plain text strings, then directly perturbing plain text won't give us useful explanations.

-The key is to provide LIME with a *predict function* that understands both the raw input and how to transform it into the format the model expects.
+The key is to provide LIME with a _predict function_ that understands both the raw input and how to transform it into the format the model expects.
 We'll effectively insert our preprocessing logic directly into the function that LIME uses.
 I often think of this like creating a custom bridge between the human-readable text and the model's internal language.
 It’s essential that this bridge correctly mirrors what happens during actual model inference.
 Let’s illustrate with examples.

 **Example 1: Token-Based Model**